Where should I look for job openings?

 - If you have a mini-job, you can request an exemption from the general pension insurance obligation.
 We recommend that international students request this exemption, since you may not know yet whether you are going to work in Germany for a longer period of time and whether you will ever draw a pension in Germany.

-- If you earn more than 450 €/month (from October 1st, 2022 on more than 520 euros/month) for a longer period of time, you will be required to pay a certain percentage of your wages into the pension insurance fund.
+- If you earn more than 520 €/month for a longer period of time, you will be required to pay a certain percentage of your wages into the pension insurance fund.
 You cannot request an exemption or refund.

 If you start a new job, you must first decide whether you want to be self-employed or work for an employer.
 If you accept a position as an employee, you will need the following documents: